kurtosis-tech/kurtosis/README.md

 ## Why Kurtosis?

-Kurtosis makes it much easier for a user to spin up multi-container test environments than alternatives like Helm Charts or Docker Compose; by working at a levle higher than a container orchestrator.
+Kurtosis makes it much easier for a user to spin up multi-container test environments than alternatives like Helm Charts or Docker Compose; by working at a level higher than a container orchestrator.
 It gives super powers to anyone who wants to spin up multi-container test environments by allowing -

 - Instantiation of a multi container environment